igemsoftware/Vanderbilt_2014/README.md

         * we CANNOT use something that goes out to the web to check up on data; if necessary we'll keep all the annotation data locally and update it when the application is updated
             * well....................maybe we can, if we cache the auto-annotation procedure so that it runs a very small number of times, and only lengthy when the file is first added
     2. should keep in mind the ability to work with git gui, too; no need to remake yet another wheel and biologists don't like command lines
+    3. each individual line is gonna be insanely long (gfp is 238 amino acids, for example, in a single ORF) compared to standard diff, even with annotation and split by ORF
+		* potential methods then include marking each individual character change
+		* this could potentially get very slow very quickly when attempting to apply diffs

 ## thought process:
 1. stick this onto git somehow. we're not going to reinvent an incredibly well-crafted wheel.